gmrandazzo/libscientific/paper.md

 In addition to PCA and PLS, libscientific provides implementations of Consensus PCA (CPCA) to analyze time series and multi-block data, algorithm described by @Westerhuis98, and other multi-block methods such as Unfold Principal Component Analysis (UPCA) and Unfold Partial Least Squares (UPLS) both implementation from @SWold87.

-All multivariate algorithms admit missing values since the core linear algebra functions are coded to skip missing values, according to Martens et al. [@Martens2001, p.
-381].
+All multivariate algorithms admit missing values since the core linear algebra functions are coded to skip missing values, according to (@Martens2001, p.
+381).

 # Other algorithms